-This item allows you to control the onboard Raid.
+This item allows you to control the onboard LAN. ➤ The choice: Enabled or Disabled.

 Super IO Device

 Options are in its sub-menu.
 Press <Enter > to enter the sub-menu of detailed options.

 Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you want to use it.
 If you install add-on FDC or the system has no floppy drive, select Disabled in this field.